jovanovicjanna/unit1/project_1/crypto_wallet.md

     option1 = validate_int_input(f"{cs_red} Invalid option.
 Please enter an option [1-4]: {end_code}")
 ```
 In order to allow my client to interact with the digital ledger I created main manu, which allows client to choose between different options.
 Every option entered by user will need to follow certain requirements and will be validated.
-(Eg. option has to be a digit and to be in a certain range of numbers)
+(Eg. option has to be a digit and to be in a certain range of numbers).

  ## Biggest transaction
  ```.py